 - Supervised Living (SL): This transitional level of care is for people with mental illness who are not yet able to live on their own in the community.
 Individuals receive room and board, residential stabilization services and daily support services.
 Individuals have the opportunity to join in-house and agency organized community activities.
 On-site staff assist residents with housing issues.
 Residents also have an outpatient mental health case manager that provides mental health treatment in the community.

 - Long Term Rehabilitation (LTR): This transitional level of care is more intensive than Supervised Living.
 Additional services provided at Long Term Rehabilitation facilities include: on-site psychiatric evaluation, medication management and case management for both housing and mental health needs.

 How to apply for Residential Services (specialized housing services)

 KCMHP contracts with five mental health providers to offer residential services.
 The mental health providers operate 483 beds in 12 residential facilities.
 If you are currently enrolled in the KCMHP and would like to apply for residential services, contact your mental health agency and ask about their range of Residential Services.
-If you do not have a case manager, call the Residential Screener at Community Psychiatric Clinic at 206 461-3614 for an appointment.
+If you do not have a case manager, call our Residential Screener at 206-263-6797 for an appointment.